-- PDI Program and Debug Interface (Atmel proprietary 2-pin interface) - Access to the OCD system - Programming of Flash, EEPROM, Fuses and Lock Bits
+- PDI Program and Debug Interface (Atmel proprietary 2-pin interface) - JTAG Interface (IEEE std.
+1149.1 compliant) - Boundary-scan capabilities according to the IEEE Std.
+1149.1 (JTAG) - · Access to the OCD system - .
+Programming of Flash, EEPROM, Fuses and Lock Bits

-The programming and debug facilities are accessed through PDI physical interface.
-The PDI physical interface uses one dedicated pin together with the Reset pin, and no general purpose pins are used.
+The programming and debug facilities are accessed through the JTAG and PDI physical interfaces.
+The PDI physical uses one dedicated pin together with the Reset pin, and no general purpose pins are used.
+JTAG uses four general purpose pins on PORTB.